schmeme13/FunnyCalculator/README.md

 ## Getting Started

-This repository contains a simple funny calculator application for expiramentation purposes.
+This repository is a place where I can practice implementing Java code and concepts.
+So far, it contains the start a simple funny calculator application for expiramentation purposes and a few extraneous classes used to practice common concepts in java.

-## Ideas
+## Calculator Ideas

 - add a working UI
 - maybe create more tabs